 - Violence and ongoing clashes between rebel groups and the Sudanese Armed Forces continue in Darfur.

-- There is an ongoing and high risk of kidnapping of foreigners throughout Darfur.
-Kidnappings are not restricted to rural areas and have also occurred in and around the state capitals and towns, including Nyala, Kutum and Zalingei.
+- There is high threat of kidnapping of foreigners throughout Darfur.
+Kidnappings are not restricted to rural areas and have occurred in and around the state capitals and towns, including Nyala, Kutum and Zalingei.
 Aid workers and expatriates are commonly targeted.

 - Landmines have been laid in rural areas.
 The Eastern States and Southern Kordofan are the most affected areas.